hyprland-community/pyprland/site/index.md

 **Congratulations!**, you've installed and configured _Pyprland_.

-Check the [plugins](/Plugins) page to understand how to configure and use each plugin.
+Check the [plugins](/Plugins) page to know more about each plugin and how to customize them.

 ## Uninstall